ONLYOFFICE/docspace-api-sdk-javascript/README.md

 npm link
 ```

-4. Switch to the directory you want to use your docspace-api-javascript from.
+4. Switch to the directory you want to use your @onlyoffice/docspace-api-sdk-javascript from.

 5. To use the link defined in your project, run: